sealink/mysql-container/README.md

 ## Limitations

-1. The UID and GID cannot conllide with the ones in the container.
+1. The UID and GID cannot collide with the ones in the container.
 1. If the data files supplied don't allow access from `localhost`, you have to use `docker exec` and MySQL's `GRANT` to correct it.
    E.g. `GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'password';`
+1. Data files among different MySQL are not compatible.

 ## Usage